Disappearance of Ruth Wilson: Family and home life

 Ruth Wilson is the eldest daughter of Ian and Nesta Wilson.
 Her mother was born in Wellingborough on 1 May 1948 and was given the name Nesta Landeg by her adoptive parents.
 Ian and Nesta were married in 1976 in Newport.
-When Ruth was three years old and her sister, Jenny, a few months old, Nesta killed herself on 10 December 1982.
+When Ruth was three years old and her sister Jenny was just a few months old, their mother killed herself on 10 December 1982.
 According to the story told to Wilson by the family, Nesta's death was a result of an accidental fall down stairs, but her death certificate recorded her cause of death as suicide by hanging.
-Unbeknownst to her family, Wilson became aware of the true nature of her mother's death before she disappeared.
+Unbeknownst to her family, Ruth became aware of the true nature of her mother's death before she disappeared.

-Wilson's father, Ian G. Wilson, married Karen I. Bowerman in the last quarter of 1983 in Surrey.
+Wilson's father Ian remarried quickly, marrying Karen I. Bowerman in the last quarter of 1983 in Surrey.
 Ian and Karen were teachers: he was head of science at a secondary school while she was the deputy head of a primary school.
 Ian also served as a local parish councillor.
 The family lived in a cottage on Wonham Lane in Betchworth, Surrey at the time of Wilson's disappearance.

-Wilson enjoyed reading, going on bike rides and music.
+Wilson enjoyed reading, music, and going on bike rides.
 She played the electric guitar and piano.
 She also had a Saturday job working in a music shop and was a popular local babysitter.
 She was studying for her A levels at The Ashcombe School Sixth Form when she disappeared.
 She attended her local church, St Michael’s.
 She was a member of the choir, played the organ and enjoyed bell-ringing.
 She was described by school friends as having an intelligent and quirky personality with a small but close-knit group of friends.

 Wilson's friend Catherine Mair was due to move to Sheffield, South Yorkshire, and Wilson had asked if she could come with her once she was settled.
 Wilson went missing a few weeks after Mair moved.
 Mair's mother recalled that Wilson had slept over not long before she disappeared and had been adamant that she did not want to go back home.
 Wilson did not explain why.
 Mair has stated that Wilson had talked about running away but not suicide.
 Ian and Karen have disputed claims that her home life was unhappy.
 Friends and family have also said that Ruth was not suicidal.